Super Columbine Massacre RPG!: Release

-Reaction
+Reception

 Reception of Super Columbine Massacre has been negative amongst the mainstream media and those personally affected by the shootings.
 Upon revealing Columbine's identity as Ledonne, Kovacs said "One of the girls who died [in the shootings] was a friend of mine, Rachel.
 We were in the same church group.
 Anyone playing this game can kill Rachel over and over again."
 The father of one victim remarked to the press that the game "disgusts me.
 You trivialize the actions of two murderers and the lives of the innocent."
 One victim of the shooting played the game and voiced reserved support, remarking that "It probably sounds a bit odd for someone like me to say, but I appreciate the fact at least to some degree that something like this was made."
 While he took issue with what he saw as glamorization of the shooters, he also believed it would help open a dialogue about the shooting.

 Super Columbine Massacre was largely condemned by the press.
 Betty Nguyen of CNN labeled the game as an example of a subculture that worships terrorists.
 Newspapers called the game "exploitive" and a "monstrosity".
 PC World declared the game #2 on its list of "The 10 Worst Games of All Time."
 Even critics who were supportive of Ledonne's intent found the game hard to play; Ben Kuchera of Ars Technica said that he left the game "shaken", but that as an easily misunderstood game "the people who are most likely to gain anything from it will never play it."
 Crecente felt that the message of the game was obscured by the cartoon graphics of the medium.
 Ledonne has refused to alter the game as it represents his thoughts on the subject at a particular point in time, but has encouraged others to rework the game themselves.